 Do you get tired of listening to inquiries about yoga positions during pregnancy?
-As a teacher it can be difficult to read so much misinformation about yoga.
+As a teacher, reading so much misinformation about yoga can be difficult.
 One myth is that you just got pregnant, so it’s safe for any newbie to jump into a class.
 The fact is: Prospective students should talk to their doctors first.
 There are still a lot of precautions for women in their first trimester and beyond.
 Additionally, practicing yoga for years before pregnancy is much different than spending years on a couch.
-It seems like common sense, but some women believe they have to join a class because they just became pregnant.
-The first place to start getting proper advice is in their doctor’s office and then, if they are cleared, they can inquire about prenatal classes.
+It seems common sense, but some women believe they must join a class because they just became pregnant.
+The first place to start getting proper advice is in their doctor’s office, and then, if they are cleared, they can inquire about prenatal classes.

 Four Safe Prenatal Yoga Techniques for the First Trimester

 There are a variety of safe prenatal yoga techniques for the first trimester of pregnancy.
 Many prenatal yoga adaptations are designed to accommodate a growing stomach and avoid compression of the uterus.
 During the first trimester, a woman’s womb is still quite small and is protected by the pelvis, so uterine compression is not really a problem.
 However, if you feel any discomfort during your yoga practice during your first trimester, always err on the side of caution.
 Remember that your pregnancy is a precious time to really tune into your own body and follow the kind of practice that feels right for you on any given day.

 Deep and Slow Rhythmic Breathing